sit/wrkb/kb/champions/ekko.md

 **Cost:** 35.0 / 40.0 / 45.0 / 50.0

-Passive: Attacks gains Low Health targets deal an additional 3% ( +0.02% AP ) missing Health magic damage.
-Active: Lanches a chronosphere that lasts 1.5 seconds, slowing by 40% .
+Passive : Attacks gains Low Health targets deal an additional 2% ( +0.015% AP ) missing Health magic damage.
+Active : Lanches a chronosphere that lasts 1.5 seconds, slowing by 40% .
 If Ekko enters the sphere it detonates, stunning for 2.5 seconds and granting Ekko a shield that absorbs 70 / 100 / 130 / 160 ( +150% AP ) damage for 2 seconds.

 ### [3] Phase Dive